Native American reservation politics: Hazardous waste facilities

 The proposition of hosting hazardous waste management facilities or nuclear plants on native lands can be tempting to some tribal governments.
 Not only do they see economic growth opportunities or financial subsidies or returns, they also see opportunities for dealing with their own waste management practices, or employing their land.
-In a quote from a Nuclear Age Peace Foundation member, Bayley Lopez, he says “In the quest to dispose of nuclear waste, the government and private companies have disregarded and broken treaties, blurred the definition of Native American sovereignty, and directly engaged in a form of economic racism akin to bribery."
+Bayley Lopez, a Nuclear Age Peace Foundation member, says “In the quest to dispose of nuclear waste, the government and private companies have disregarded and broken treaties, blurred the definition of Native American sovereignty, and directly engaged in a form of economic racism akin to bribery."

+Resource mining

 With the combination of these private waste corporations looking for cheap and easy land combined with some tribes being desperate for financial and economic growth eventually leads to a textbook exploitation ring.
 Native exploitation is not a new concept or phenomenon.
 Various treaties developed by collaboration of the US Government and Native Tribes were created to protect Native Americans, their land, their culture, and their health.
 However, these treaties were blatantly abolished after the discovery of valuable minerals and uranium on Native lands.
 In consequence, mining began to flourish.
 Once resources began depleting, mining slowed to a halt and mines effectively became abandoned.
 Despite mines being abandoned, many chemicals that were required for ore extraction stayed behind and continued to contaminate the soil and groundwater that Native Americans relied on.
 Some of these chemicals can contain toxins that increase risk of kidney and cardiovascular damage, as well as certain cancers and neurocognitive disorders.

 With this exploitation, comes activism.
-In 2007, the Skull Valley Band of Utah’s Goshute Tribe was considering granting a permit to the U.S. government to build a nuclear waste storage facility.
+In 2007, the Skull Valley Band of Utah's Goshute Tribe was considering granting a permit to the U.S. government to build a nuclear waste storage facility.
 This specific band and their land was already home to several hazardous waste management facilities.
 Two years after the proposed permit, the US Department of Energy decided to scale back on their facility plans after Native advocates, public pressure, and the National Congress of American Indians adamantly condemned and protested the construction of the facility.
 This activism looks a little different when compared to typical activism where the oppressed groups are fighting directly against the perpetrators of the injustice.
-However, in this specific issue, the protesting often comes from outside sources (i.e public pressure) versus the directly oppressed group - Native Americans.
+However, in this specific issue, the protesting often comes from outside sources (i.e. public pressure) versus the directly oppressed group - Native Americans.